Featherstone: Featherstone Rovers

 The town's sport scene is dominated by its local rugby league club, Featherstone Rovers, who have won the Challenge Cup on three occasions, most recently on 7 May 1983, and won the League Championship in 1976–77.
 Originally made up of local miners, the club was formed in the Railway Hotel in 1902, then re-formed in 1906.
 They are currently in the Championship, after being promoted in 2007, beating Oldham in the Play-Offs final.
 In the 2010 season, Rovers finished first in the league table with a 100% away record and claimed the League Leader's Shield.
 They reached the Championship Grand Final by beating Halifax 46–16 in the Semi-Final, only to be defeated by Halifax in the final on a golden point (22–23).
 They went one better in 2012 beating Sheffield Eagles 44–4 in the Grand Final to become Champions.
+In 2021, the club won the RFL 1895 Cup.

+The Featherstone Rovers Women's team was launched in 2011 and won the Women's Challenge Cup in 2012.
+They were one of the four teams to take part in the inaugural season of the RFL Women's Super League in 2017.